CabinJS/cabinjs.com/posts/index.md

 }
 ```

-Now you can copy and paste the following `aws` and `s3` config properties into your Gruntfile's initConfig call:
+Then copy and paste the following `aws` and `s3` config properties into your Gruntfile's initConfig call:

 ```js
 grunt.initConfig({